Plymouth shooting

 On 12 August 2021, a mass shooting occurred in Keyham, Plymouth, England.
 The gunman, 22-year-old Jake Davison, shot and killed five people, including his mother.
 Davison also injured two others before fatally shooting himself.
 The inquest jury returned a verdict of unlawful killing of all of the victims.

 The Home Office announced that it would issue updated guidelines for firearms licence applications.

 Background

-In the United Kingdom either a firearms certificate (FAC) or a shotgun certificate (SGC) is a legal requirement to own most classes of permitted firearms.
+In the United Kingdom, either a firearms certificate (FAC) or a shotgun certificate (SGC) is a legal requirement to own most classes of permitted firearms.
 In Great Britain (Note: Within the United Kingdom, regulations for shotgun and firearms ownership in Great Britain (England, Scotland, and Wales) differ from those in Northern Ireland.) certificates are granted by the local policing authority.
-For both certificates the applicant must demonstrate a good reason for owning the particular firearm and undergo a background check.
-A SGC also requires certified secure storage.
+For Firearms Certificates, the applicant must demonstrate a good reason for owning a particular firearm, but not for a Shotgun Certificate covering low capacity (maximum 2+1 cartridges) shotguns.
+Both require commensurate certified secure storage.